pinglainstitute/energy-gdp-emissions/README.md

 * [Heatmap of CO2 vs Energy mix % by country](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/data/01_02_results/hhi_correlation_energy_prop_by_country.png)

+ US: There are negative corr coef of coal and gas, positive corr coef of nulcear on CO2, which means US has shifted from coal-> gas but generally shifting from fossil -> nuclear.

+ China & India: These two countries showed similar trend.
+They have been shfting from coal (their dominant in the past) to other renewables alongside high CO2 emission.

 * [Heatmaps of CO2 vs HHI Energy in total](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/data/01_02_results/hhi_heatmaps_total.png)

 * [Heatmaps of CO2 vs HHI Energy by country](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/data/01_02_results/hhi_heatmaps_by_country.png)

+HHI indicates relative composition. .... lets check CO2 per capita

+## Step 2